integrationservices/Constant-Contact-PHP-Developers-Code/README.txt

 -------------------------------------------------------
 If you need help please see http://integrationservic.es/ I can't guarantee you a reply but if you've found a bug I'd be happy to investigate (please email your bug report to info@ the above domain).
-Before you get in touch please make sure you have downloaded the latest code incase a newer version has been released.
+Before you get in touch please make sure you have downloaded the latest code.